breimanntools/aaanalysis/docs/source/tutorials.rst

 Getting Started
 ---------------
-For a quick start with AAanalysis, we recommend the **Quick Start** tutorial.
-Get a deeper understanding with the **Slow Start** tutorial, offering the same examples plus conceptual background.
+For a kickstart with AAanalysis, we recommend the **Quick start** tutorial.
+Get a deeper understanding with the **Slow start** tutorial, offering the same examples plus conceptual background.
 Create publication-ready plots with a few lines of code as shown in the **Plotting Prelude** tutorial.

 .. toctree::